Roc d'Orque Circular Route

 (S/E) Leave the hamlet (heading north) onto the quiet tarmac road and follow it for 3 km towards the hamlet of Albès.
 Walk through the hamlet.

 (1) At the bend in the road to the right by the small bridge, take a path that follows the left bank of a small stream, ignoring the track leading to a house.
 Pass between the stream and a building to reach two gates in the fence, through which the owners allow passage: remember to close them properly behind you.
-Continue along the path, which keeps climbing as it follows the stream before fading slightly as it moves away from it.
+Continue along the path, which keeps climbing as it follows the stream.
+The path becomes a little less distinct as it moves away from the stream.

 (2) Leave the bottom of the valley and climb the switchbacks to the right (cairn) along a faint path through the broom, which leads to a grassy track.
 Turn left and follow this track, which crosses meadows overgrown with broom, to the edge of a beech wood.